 Biography of Chelsea Guo

-Eighteen-year-old Chelsea Guo is in the final year of her Pre-College studies at the Juilliard School where she studies piano with Hung-Kuan Chen and classical voice with Lorraine Nubar.
+Eighteen-year-old Chelsea Guo is in the final year of her Pre-College studies at the Juilliard School where she studies piano with Hung-Kuan Chen and Tema Blackstone, and classical voice with Lorraine Nubar.

 Already at a young age, Chelsea has been honored with numerous awards and opportunities for professional advancement.
 She is a Young Scholar of the Lang Lang Foundation, a young artist of the Artemisia Akademie at Yale University, and a recipient of the US Chopin Foundation Scholarships for three consecutive years.
 She has been a prize winner at the Ettlingen International Piano Competition, the Young Artists Concerto Competition at Piano Texas, and the Juilliard School Piano Full Scholarship Competition.
 Her gifts as a classical soprano were acknowledged most recently when she received the Silver Medal in the 2019 YoungArts Classical Voice Competition and became one of the sixty semi-final candidates for the 2019 Presidential Award.
 Chelsea has also been awarded prestigious scholarships from the George London and Gerda Lissner foundations and was the first prize winner of the 2018 Schmidt Voice Competition.